 When you get to the Mary Baker Eddy Library, you’ll be welcomed into the Hall of Ideas.
 Here, a glass and bronze fountain sculpture oozes serenity.
 Touch the water that ripples, each pulse seeming to reveal a new set of words that deliver ideas of all sorts to the minds of all who visit.

 In the Quest Gallery, you’ll get to see the process and reasoning behind Mary Baker Eddy’s lifework.
 Inspect documents, view the photographs and watch video features that document the life of Eddy herself.

-What Makes the Mary Baker Eddy Library Special?
+What Makes the Mapparium Special?